 Excel Hyperlink with Shortcut Key (3 Uses)

 Sometimes you may need to refer to a web page for the data you’ve used in your Excel sheet.
 Hyperlink in Excel allows you to visit a web page or external document.
-In this article, I’ll introduce you to some shortcut keys which you can apply to operate different functions of Hyperlink in Excel.
+In this article, I’ll introduce you to some shortcut keys that you can apply to operate different functions of Hyperlink in Excel.

 Suppose you have collected some data in your worksheet from a web page.
 You want to link the web page in your Excel sheet as a hyperlink.
 Now, I’ll show you the shortcuts which you can use in this case.